MintLily/ComponentToggle/README.md

 # Change Log
 ### v1.5.0
 * Added SDK3 Video Player toggle
-* Fixed an issue that would cuase all toggles to be set to false
+* Fixed an issue that would cause all toggles to be set to false

 ### v1.4.0
 * Removed Custom Config because corruptions are horrible